lgsvl/svlsimulator.com/src/pages/terms.md

 9.2 We strive to provide You with the best services possible.
 Therefore, You acknowledge and agree that our Simulator Services may be modified, withdrawn, or updated from time to time without prior notice to You and that such updates and modifications may adversely affect the manner in which You access or communicate with the Simulator Services.

 9.3 You also acknowledge and agree that LG may, in its sole discretion and for any reason, terminate Your account or Your access to the Website and/or the Simulator Services, unless otherwise agree, in writing, by LG.
 You agree that any termination of Your access may be without prior notice, and You agree that LG will not be liable to You or any third party.

+9.4 We reserve the right to change or update these Terms from time to time in Our sole discretion.
+When We do, We will revise the "last update" date at the top of these Terms and, if material changes are made, We will notify You by placing a prominent notice on the Services or via email at the email address We have on file for You.
+We encourage You to periodically review these Terms.
+Your continued use of the Simulator Services marks Your acceptance to any updated Terms.

 ### 10. EXCLUSION OF WARRANTIES